Rush Limbaugh now into our 25th year of broadcast excellence.

 Indeed, he intends to abolish them.

-With suburban voters set to be the swing constituency of this election.
+With suburban voters set to be the swing constituency of this election, the administration's plans for this segment of the electorate deserve scrutiny.

 Obama is a longtime supporter of regionalism.

-That's the idea that the suburbs should be folded into the cities, merging schools and housing and transportation and above all, taxation.
+That's the idea that the suburbs should be folded into the cities, merging schools and housing and transportation, and above all, taxation.

 To this end, the president has already put programs in place designed to push the country toward a sweeping social transformation in a possible second term.